Four Ways to Run Parallel Rsyncs to Speed Up Synchronization

 Although you can use Rsync over SSH (Secure Shell) for encrypted transfers, Rsync offers no native security features and leaves your data vulnerable to corruption and interception.

-Resilio Connect includes built-in security features that provide bulletproof protection of your data and eliminate the need to invest in third-party security solutions and VPNs.
+Resilio Platform includes built-in security features that provide bulletproof protection of your data and eliminate the need to invest in third-party security solutions and VPNs.

 Resilio’s state-of-the-art security features were reviewed by 3rd-party security experts.
 These include: